Business simulations reinforce Schindler’s talent development.

 David incorporated a tailor-made solution in a course entitled Advanced Topical Finance and Commercial Issues.
 It was very successful, but a lot of time had to be invested in the design and testing phases before it was run as part of the overall course.

-A third stage of the programme, Global Finance and Multinational Issues, was rolled out in 2005.
-This programme used the “Multimarket” business simulation to enhance the more traditional classroom learning.
+The third stage of the programme was Global Finance and Multinational Issues, this programme used the Multimarket business simulation to enhance the more traditional classroom learning.
 The game encourages participants to consider cultural differences, buying patterns, politics and exchange rates in a manufacturing context.
 It uses fictitious companies and countries to illustrate principles.